JonathanCSmith/LitRPGTools/README.md

   * Deletion/Editing needs to be aware.

 ## What do I actually want
-1) Better clarity on display toggling
-2) Dynamic value tracking and injection into views
+1) Dynamic value tracking and injection into views
-3) Dynamic event triggering based on dynamic value editing
+2) Dynamic event triggering based on dynamic value editing
-4) Spell checking
+3) Spell checking
-5) Bullet points
+4) Bullet points
-6) Find, Find & Replace
+5) Find, Find & Replace
-7) Entry shows before & current & after?
+6) Entry shows before & current & after?
 Or have button navigation?
-8) Possibly switch to deltas?
+7) Possibly switch to deltas?
-9) Better notifications when things are wrong
+8) Better notifications when things are wrong
-10) Better history log text
+9) Better history log text
-11) Come up with a mechanism that ensures updated entries (via dynamic data) is displayed in gsheets when desired.
+10) Come up with a mechanism that ensures updated entries (via dynamic data) is displayed in gsheets when desired.
-12) Code clean up
+11) Code clean up
-13) Categories are versionable
+12) Categories are versionable

 #### CURRENTLY UNDERWAY CHARACTER != CATEGORY
 Delete character relocate